Shotgun Tom has been back in touch with a video for the San diego model railroad museum.

 Of course, he’s right, the big thing in this hobby is to make a start – even if it’s making a model building to get your feet wet.

-Over the years, you lot have sent in some fantastic model built from the print out scenery:
+Over the years, you lot have sent in some fantastic model built from the printable buildings.

 Perhaps the most popular model is the barn – lots of you have enjoyed making it: